Ankr-network/ankr-docs/pages/staking/for-integrators/smart-contract-api/eth-api.md

 To integrate with ETH Liquid Staking, use the smart contract functions and examples below.

-### Stake ETH and claim aETHc
+### Stake ETH and claim ankrETH

 #### `stakeAndClaimAethC()`

-Stakes the `msg.value` of ETH and claims aETHc for it.
+Stakes the `msg.value` of ETH and claims ankrETH for it.

 ##### Smart contract